 All in-person tours, information sessions and visits for prospective and admitted undergraduate, graduate and medical students, delegations and special groups are cancelled until further notice.

-The University is carefully and thoughtfully considering the implications for non-degree visiting and exchange students, visiting faculty and researchers, and general visitors in its plans for the 2020-21 academic year.
+The University continues to carefully and thoughtfully consider the implications for non-degree visiting and exchange students, visiting faculty and researchers, and general visitors in its plans for the 2020-21 academic year.

 With the exception of those who are required for essential on-site research, lab and instructional duties:

 - Non-degree, visiting undergraduate, graduate and medical students (domestic and international) will not be allowed to attend classes or events in person.
 (Note: This restriction does not apply to Division of Pre-College and Summer Undergraduate Programs, and Brown RISD Dual Degree programs, initiatives of the Brown-Tougaloo Partnership, undergraduate cross-registration programs with Wheaton College, graduate cross-registration programs with Harvard University, the Graduate School Exchange Scholar Program, or participants in the Employee Education Program.)